 The student is responsible for notifying the Dean of the Seminary if any difficulties arise with the accommodations provided or if there is a change in the nature of the disability or accommodation required.
-The Dean may request clinical documentation of any accommodation changes.
-The student shall contact the Dean to submit a complaint if an approved accommodation is not sufficiently provided by the Seminary.
+The Dean may request additional sufficient documentation of any accommodation changes.